opendevsecops/terraform-aws-scanner/README.md

 # AWS Scanner Terraform Module

-Terraform module which provides easy to configure AWS environment for running automated security scanning solutions at scheduled interval.
+Terraform module which provides easy to configure AWS environment for running automated security scanning solutions at scheduled intervals.
+You configure it.
+AWS will run it at minimal cost.

 ## Introduction